How to build credit in the U.S. as a new immigrant

 1. Apply for a Social Security number, if possible

-Credit card issuers and banks frequently ask for your SSN to verify your identity before approving you for a credit card or loan.
+Credit card issuers and banks often ask for your SSN to verify your identity before approving you for a credit card or loan.
 But depending on your immigration status, you might not be eligible for an SSN.

 2. Apply for a credit card